 There is so much more to share, but I don’t want to overwhelm you.
-Practice these for now and I will discuss more on this subject in a future blog post.
+Practice these for now and then visit my Tips for Portraits.
 Please be sure to comment on how these tips helped you so I am motivated to keep sharing!

 Ben’s pictures on his website are available for custom orders (prices are on his site as well).
 My husband and I purchased 3 pieces already for our great room and bathroom in our home, and for our patient lobby in my husband’s medical office.
 The acrylic prints (you can choose canvas too) have a modern feel with a glass like finish.
 We love his work – I think you will agree when you take a look at his portfolio.

 I can’t believe I am giving tips about how to take good pictures!
 If you saw some shots I took a few years ago, you would have bet against me being able to successfully learn these skills.
 If I can do it, anyone can!